simondhalliday/simondhalliday.github.io/_posts/2020-03-10-online_teaching_covid19.md

 Ed](https://www.chronicle.com/article/Going-Online-in-a-Hurry-What/248207?fbclid=IwAR1mi2nz38sjoG_Y7-be49a3p-CfZ5dV54qON8YP5irLIGXZ7nColWECwPI),
 and [for K-12 teaching
 online](https://larryferlazzo.edublogs.org/2020/02/29/the-best-advice-on-teaching-k-12-online-if-we-have-to-because-of-the-coronavirus-please-make-more-suggestions/).
 What is my expertise with this stuff?
-Mostly, I’m an tech-engaged faculty member and I’ve been elected to Smith’s Committee on Educational Technology and I was appointed to the Ad Hoc Working Group on Learning and Technology (which I’ve served on for three years).
+Mostly, I’m a tech-engaged faculty member and I’ve been elected to Smith’s Committee on Educational Technology and I was appointed to the Ad Hoc Working Group on Learning and Technology (which I’ve served on for three years).
 So what tools am